Focus on Fitness

 Your Fitness Program

-• Aerobic activity causes you to breathe faster and deeper, which increases both the amount of oxygen in your blood and the blood flow to your muscles.
+• Aerobic activities cause you to breathe faster and deeper, which increases both the amount of oxygen in your blood and the blood flow to your muscles.

 • Strength training improves muscular fitness and bone strength, and it may help you manage your weight.